nhwolf/CFD-Analysis/README.md

 $ python src/data_pipeline/data_pipeline.py
 ```
 This reads in data from the source json, creates a SQLite3 database in `src/database/`,
 and populates a database table with the data from the source json.
-__Note__: The data pipeline on needs to be run once for the initial setup.
+__Note__: The data pipeline only needs to be run once for the initial setup.
 It is only
 necessary to run again if the source data has changed.

 #### 5 - Start the Dashboard App